nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User types in `find a- Alex`
-2. Eva shows all applicant records whose name contains "Alex" with indexes beside.
+2. Eva shows all applicant records whose name contains "Alex" with indexes beside.<br>
     Use case ends.

 **Extensions**

 * 1a.
 Eva does not find any applicant records with the given name.

     * 1a1.
-Eva informs the user that no records exist.
+Eva informs the user that no records exist.<br>
     Use case ends.

 ***Use case: UC22 - viewing staff profile***